abtaheetaseen/abtaheetaseen/README.md

 # About Me
-As a react developer, I am well-versed in numerous computing scripts and libraries, including JavaScript, React, HTML, CSS, and Tailwind CSS.
+As a web developer, I am well-versed in numerous computing scripts and libraries, including JavaScript, React, HTML, CSS, and Tailwind CSS.
 Additionally, I am conversant with server-side scripts like Rest API, MongoDB, Node.js, and Express.js.
 My GitHub account and projects demonstrate my coding skills.

 # Skills